 Skills tested How to practise these skills Reading for writing (How well can the student use information from different reading texts in a piece of writing?)
 Give students practice in reading for both gist and detail using a range of different types of texts.
 Practise gist first; encourage students to read quickly.
-Encourage students to highlight important and relevant facts in reading texts and to use this information in their writing.
-Give students practice in paraphrasing sentences.
+Encourage students to highlight important and relevant facts and opinions in reading texts and to use this information in their writing.
+Give students practice in paraphrasing sentences from a range of different texts.
+Give students practice in summarising information from a range of texts, eg use one-sentence paragraph summaries.
 Task fulfilment (Does the student do what is necessary in order to complete the tasks successfully?)
+Ask students to identify the purpose of a piece of writing in terms of what it is trying to do (eg complaining, suggesting, explaining).
 Ask students to identify the main content points to cover in a writing task.
 Ask students to identify the target reader, ie who is the piece of writing for.
-Make sure students finish tasks within the suggested word counts and cover all relevant points.
+Check students are aware of genre, eg letters, essays and emails.
+Make sure students finish tasks within the suggested word counts.
 Organisation and structure (Does the student's work show good planning and is it well-organised?)
 Give students practice in organising writing into clear paragraphs with a logical sequence.
 Give students practice in organising ideas within paragraphs.
-Encourage students to use connecting words or phrases to link ideas within sentences and between paragraphs, eg and, then.
-Check students understand the appropriate format for simple correspondence, eg starting an informal email with a suitable opening, 'Hi Jack,' and finishing it with a suitable closing phrase, 'Bye, Helen'.
+Encourage students to use connecting words or phrases to link ideas within sentences and between paragraphs, eg first, after that, finally.
+Check students understand the appropriate format for different genres, eg starting an informal email with a suitable opening, 'Hi Jack,' and finishing it with a suitable closing phrase, 'See you soon, Helen'.
 Language control (Is the student's level of grammar and vocabulary good enough to communicate successfully?)
-Encourage students to use a range of simple grammatical items and structures in their writing, eg present simple, present continuous, adverbs of frequency, pronouns including possessives.
-Make sure students understand and can use a range of everyday vocabulary related to different topics, eg personal details, rooms in the home, places in the local area, everyday activities.
+Encourage students to use a range of grammatical structures in their writing, eg past simple, present perfect, future time (will and going to).
+Make sure students check for repeated errors in, for example, verb agreement, eg She have has two brothers.
+Make sure students understand and can use a range of everyday vocabulary related to different topics, eg holidays, work and jobs, education.
 Check students are aware of common spelling mistakes, for example through proofreading exercises.
 Make sure students use basic punctuation correctly, eg using capital letters and full stops to show the beginning and end of sentences.

-Skills Development Tables - ISE A1 Writing
+Skills Development Tables - ISE Foundation Writing